himperion92/robot-graphwalker/README.md

 ## Key Concepts

 ### Graphwalker
 Open-source tool for executing tests based on sequence diagrams.
-Executes combinations of paths given a graphml file and some set of functions which match by naming convention with graphml nodes and edges. [http://graphwalker.github.io/](http://graphwalker.github.io/)
+Executes combinations of paths given a graphml file and some set of functions that match by naming convention with graphml nodes and edges. [http://graphwalker.github.io/](http://graphwalker.github.io/)

 ### yED
 Graph editor tool.
 Graphs can be exported in .graphml format that will be used as an input of graphwalker-based tools. [https://www.yworks.com/products/yed](https://www.yworks.com/products/yed)